Current Job Openings

-The Volunteer Coordinator’s primary job functions are to coordinate the recruitment, management, training & retention of the CSEL Volunteer Team to contribute to ASEC funded and other campus sponsored events.
-Additionally, the position supports event programmers in producing diverse educational, social, and cultural events to serve the needs of the students at Edmonds College and enhance campus community.
+The Volunteer Coordinator’s primary job functions are to coordinate the recruitment, management, training & retention of the CSEL Volunteer Team to contribute to ASEC funded and other campus-sponsored events.
+Additionally, the position supports event programmers in producing diverse educational, social, and cultural events to serve the needs of the students at Edmonds College and enhance the campus community.

 The CSCDI Event Programmer primary role is to plan and organize events and programs that serve the needs of Edmonds College students.
 With a focus on equity, inclusion and cultural awareness, this programmer promotes diversity events and educational programs that help brings students to the CSCDI and enhances a student’s experience.

 The Student Organizations Coordinators’ primary job functions are to provide leadership, support, and guidance to student organizations with the chartering process, scheduling their meetings/activities, and processing their expenditures.

 Graphic Designers are responsible for the design and publication of printed and digital marketing materials for student events and services sponsored by ASEC services and activities funded programs.
 Must have experience with Adobe Creative Cloud.

 The Social Media Specialist is responsible for managing CSEL “Triton Life” social media accounts (FB, Instagram, Twitter, Snapchat, Youtube), create and distribute a series of Triton Monthly & Triton Weekly newsletters, as well as produce a “Triton Stories” component to the portfolio of work.